2021 World Pain Summit

 PhD, MSc(Psych), DipOT

 Academic Coordinator, Postgraduate Programmes in Pain and Pain Management Orthopaedic Surgery and Musculoskeletal Medicine, University of Otago, Christchurch, NZ

 Dr. Susan Tupper

-Developmental Neuroscientist in the Department of Anesthesiology, Perioperative and Pain Medicine at the University of Calgary.
+Assistant Professor in Anesthesiology, Perioperative and Pain Medicine at the University of Calgary

 Chief Program Officer, Strategic Clinical Networks and Co-Chair, Alberta Pain Strategy.